25prabhu10/notes/docs/Concepts/CI-CD/GitHub_Actions.md

 # GitHub Actions

-Github Actions enables us to create custom software development lifecycle workflows directly in the Github repository.
+GitHub Actions enables us to create custom software development life-cycle workflows directly in the GitHub repository.

 It is a platform to _automate developer (any users) workflows_.

 How GitHub Actions automate workflows?

-- When something happens _in or to the repository_.In GitHub these are know as GitHub events such as _Pull Requests_, _Issue created_, _New Contributers, etc._.
+- When something happens _in or to the repository_.In GitHub these are know as GitHub events such as _Pull Requests_, _Issue created_, _New Contributors, etc._.
 - Listen to these events and trigger workflow. _Automatic actions_ are executed in response.

 Some examples of workflows: